hubts/nestjs-prisma-hasura-postgres-backend/hasura/README.md

 You can simply use Hasura server to monitor the data in database, but you can replace the functions of backend server, manage database events, or controls data access permissions.

-You can see the documentation of hasura in [official](https://hasura.io/docs/latest/index/).
+You can see the documentation of Hasura in [official](https://hasura.io/docs/latest/index/).

 ## Setting